Stamford Woman Writing Her Own Success Story

 Her sales associates earn $100,00, $200,00, $300,000 and more a year.
 Technical writers are earning $55 to $65 an hour, although experienced one in specialized fields can earn $80 an hour and up – meaning the y can easily crack $100,000 a year, she said.

-Allocca’s unorthodox approach means relaxed dress codes and she encourages employees to take minivacations and mental breaks rather that wait months.
+Allocca’s unorthodox approach to her women-owned business means relaxed dress codes and she encourages employees to take minivacations and mental breaks rather that wait months.

 But don’t expect an easy haul, she said.